 The model of cogeneration plants and gas system enables co-optimization of the gas and power system.
 Primarily, this option is used when connecting power plants that use natural gas as fuel directly to the gas grid.
 It is possible to consider the prices in the electricity market and the natural gas market, which definitely increase the range of possible solutions in model optimization.

 take place if all were built and run in the time observed in the simulations.
-In the gas system of the Republic of Croatia, the transport system and the underground gas storage is modelled with the most important characteristics: maximum and minimum capacity of injection and withdrawal.
+In the gas system of the Republic of Croatia, the transport system and the underground gas storage is modeled with the most important characteristics: maximum and minimum capacity of injection and withdrawal.